 “You’re staring.”
 Because how could he not?
 How could he not wonder and try and consider?
 How can he stop when he cares?
 He’s staring because this moment matters.
 He’s staring because no matter how many people are in the room, she’s the only sensational act, even in silence.

 “So are you.”

 It’s the way the club lights go from burning red to orange right as Lenny gently moves Midge’s hand further into his embrace, towards his neck as her head is on his shoulder.
 It’s the symbolic showcase of warmth and heat and joy and balance.
-Something they both, to a degree struggle with, and yet in this moment, they’re so perfectly in tune with one another, with their bodies, that it’s liberating in every sense.
+Something they both, to a degree, struggle with, and yet at this moment, they’re so perfectly in tune with one another, with their bodies, that it’s liberating in every sense.